How can we help?

 • Click Submit to finalize the review

-• Once submitted, the review status will update to Completed in the Access Reviews tab
+• Once submitted, the review status will update to Completed in the Campaign page

-• A downloadable CSV report will be created and saved for reference or sharing
+• A downloadable CSV report will be created and saved for reference or sharing.
+You can also easily share it with other stakeholders via email or Slack by clicking the "Share" button.

 Best Practices